OLM Return to Public Masses on Pentecost

 If you haven’t ever given online, now is a good time to start.
 With Online giving, there is no touching of checks or money which helps keep both you and our money counters safe from virus transmission.
 Online giving is helpful for both the parish, since it saves our money counter volunteers time and saves us the expense of printing and mailing envelopes, as well as for you, the donor, since it saves the time used for weekly check writing.
 If you would like to sign up, please click on the “Online Giving” icon on the left side of this page.

 Public Service Announcement

 Thanks to St. Andrew’s we present this Hand Washing Video by Chef Gordon Ramsey.

 Annual Catholic Appeal

-As we begin the New Year and start collecting our tax documents, don’t forget to make your donation to CTSO so that you can receive the state tax credit.
-I just made mine to the maximum amount I can give.
-This is a win-win situations as we get our money back as state tax credits and the students get scholarships.
+Don’t forget to make your donation to CTSO so that you can receive the state tax credit.
+I make mine the maximum amount I can give.
+This is a win-win situations since we get our money back as state tax credits and our students get scholarships.
 Please remember to check the box for All Saints Catholic School.
 See the link on the side of the page to make your donation.

 We have been updating our parish Facebook page frequently.
 You can take a look by clicking on the link on the left side of the page.